Transfer Matrix Approach for Topological Edge States: Specific examples

+We will now verify that our $T$-matrix results are in agreement with the conventional method of computing Bloch-band topological invariants.
+We compute the Zak phase of each band using \eqref{eqn:zakphaseeigvec}.
+The results, summarised in Fig.~\ref{fig:ssh4zak}, show that the Zak phase is quantised to multiples of $\pi$.
+This quantisation of the Zak phase is evidence that the restricted SSH4 model is indeed topologically nontrivial.
+We note that there are two families of edge states which can be created or destroyed independently of the other.
+The first family consists of the edge state between\footnote{As in figure \ref{fig:ssh4zak} we number the bands from lowest to highest in energy.} bands 2 and 3, and the second family consists of the edge states between bands 1 and 2, and between bands 3 and 4.
+Each family can only support 1 or 0 edge states.
+As such, the topological phases of the SSH4 model can be classified by the group is $\mathbb{Z}_2 \times \mathbb{Z}_2$.

+So far we have only analysed the SSH4 model protected by parity symmetry.
+In the dimer case, both parity symmetry and chiral symmetry \cite[Sec.~II.C]{Chiu2016Aug} impose the same requirement $v_1=v_2$ in Eq.~\eqref{eqn:ssh}, and both are individually responsible for the topological protection of the edge mode \cite{lan}.
+However, in the tetramer SSH4 case chiral symmetry imposes a different condition $v_i=0$ than parity symmetry, see Eq.~\eqref{eqn:ssh4}.
+For a brief analysis, on the transfer matrix level, chiral symmetry is satisfied as long as

+This relation provides protection only to the edge mode between the second and third bands at $E=0$.
+The other edge modes protected by parity symmetry are no longer protected when only chiral symmetry is present.

-Finally, our analysis of the SSH4 shows that unlike the Bloch Hamiltonian, the transfer matrix lends itself easily to expanding the size of the unit cell.
+Finally, our analysis of the SSH4 model shows that unlike the Bloch Hamiltonian, the transfer matrix lends itself easily to expanding the size of the unit cell.
 This comes at the expense of making long-range couplings more difficult to introduce.
-However, this also means that the Hamiltonians of continuous systems can still be described by $2\times 2$ transfer matrices, and as such is susceptible to our analysis thus far.
+However, this also means that all SSH$n$ models and continuous systems can still be described by $2\times 2$ transfer matrices, and as such is susceptible to our analysis thus far.
 Our method therefore generalises to any real one-dimensional quantum mechanical or photonic systems, without discretisation.